Sub-agents are the same agent, smaller

 - Thread ID is the isolation mechanism, not state schema.
 Sub-agents share the same

 AgentStateas the main agent.
 Isolation between conversations comes from distinctthread_idvalues, which the LangGraph platform uses to maintain separate checkpoint chains. - Middleware is a dependency list, not a monolith.
-Categorize each middleware as infrastructure (sub-agents need it), orchestration (main agent only), or persistence (main agent only).
+Categorise each middleware as infrastructure (sub-agents need it), orchestration (main agent only), or persistence (main agent only).
 The result is a documented subset, not a parallel implementation.

 - Model routing by tier defers the cost/quality tradeoff.
 Defining

 ModelTier.HIGHandModelTier.LOWwith aMODEL_TIER_MAPlets you start with the same model on both tiers and split later when you have production quality and cost data.
-Don't pre-optimize model selection before you have benchmarks. - Concurrency reveals hidden global state.
+Do not pre-optimise model selection before you have benchmarks. - Concurrency reveals hidden global state.
 When multiple sub-agents run in parallel they share a Python process, which exposed race conditions in global dictionaries and module-level caches that were safe under single-agent execution.
 The middleware's tool format cache, the turn counter, and the sandbox registry all needed locks.
 These bugs would never have appeared in single-agent testing.

 - The